IceTheCoder/Passwordsy/README.md

 You can fork the project to play around with it and create a pull request to submit your suggestions.
 You can also open an issue to tell me about any problems my code might have.

 ## License
-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the MIT License.
 Read LICENSE.txt for more information.

 ## Contact
 Project Link: https://github.com/IceTheDev2/Passwordsy/